NerdyProjects/dt8852/README.md

 * `live` get live SPL measurements from device, output to stdout.
 * `set_mode` configure device according to specified values and exits.
 * `get_mode` retrieve current device configuration and exit.
-* `download` to download recorded sessions as command separated value (csv) files and exit.
+* `download` to download recorded sessions as comma separated value (csv) files and exit.

 Use `python -m dt8852 -h` for basic help, or `python -m dt8852 MODE -h` for mode-specific help, for example `python -m dt8852 live -h`.